KelvinMcClean/Me/index.md

 ### MEng Games Development
 #### QUB | 1st Class Honours | Sept 2013 - July 2018
 My [Dissertation](docs/Dissertation.pdf) was based on the Reverse Generation of Games, so that puzzles could be generated on the fly.
 I thrived working with OpenGL and C++ in this course, and built a strong programming foundation.

+## Projects

+### Enterprise Projects

+#### CI/CD Work
+Maintain ownership of office's CI/CD pipeline, manage build boxes with SALT, Jenkins, and VMWare.
+I work on upgrading libraries/dependencies, as well as ensuring projects have code coverage through Sonar.

+#### Permissions Software
+I've worked on various projects for the Security Policy Manager team at iManage, building software to ensure that solicitors only have access to files that they are supposed to.
+This often involves working with very large datasets, and making sure that programs are efficient.

+#### Predictive Modelling
+Created Loss Models of Car/Property Claims to minimise losses to company.

+### Personal Projects

+#### Chat analyser
+I pulled all my conversation data from Facebook and Whatsapp, and built a database in MongoDB where I could search for and view all my messages.
+I then built a back end through Python, exposing an Rest API to a front end, which I then built in React.
+This was started as a casual project to make a 'On this day' feature for my past messages, but ended up with a solid project.

+#### Various Game Projects
+I enjoy spending my free time developing games in Unity/C#.
+I've not released anything as of yet, but it's fun none the less.
+Currently in the early stages of a Pong inspired rougelite.

+#### Github Analyser
+As part of the PhD I began, I worked on making an analyser for Github using python and MongoDB.
+This utilised a public resource GHTorrent to pull public information about github projects, and build network graphs between projects based on contributions.
+This would have been used to analyse the quality of various FOSS projects, had I remained at the PhD.